microsoft/hlsl-specs/proposals/xxxx-work-graphs.md

 Node shaders support all compute shader function annotations, but also have new annotations unique to node shaders.

+> Consistent with HLSL grammar attribute names are case-insensitive.
+Any
+> attributes that take string arguments, the string argument values are
+> case-sensitive.

 ##### **`[NodeLaunch("<mode>")]`**
 Valid values for node launch mode are `broadcasting`, `coalescing`, or `thread`.
 If the `NodeLaunch` attribute is not specified on a node entry the default